 Resident Evil: Apocalypse (2004)

-After a zombie outbreak, the corporation Umbrella beings a cover up by releasing the deadly creature Nemesis.
+Following a zombie outbreak, the Umbrella Corporation initiates a cover-up, unleashing the monstrous Nemesis.

 Resident Evil: Extinction (2007)